 S-SqueezeSqueeze the lever above the handle to discharge the extinguishing agent.
-Release the level to stop discharge
+Release the lever to stop discharge.

 Sweep the nozzle or hose from side to side.
 If the fire is going out, move toward the flames; keep the extinguisher aimed at the base of the fire and sweep back and forth.

 - Watch the fire area once the fire goes out and be prepared to repeat the process if the fire re-ignites.

 There are five classes of fire.
 Extinguishers are labeled with standard symbols or letters for the classes of fire they can extinguish.

 Fires that involve ordinary combustible materials such as wood, cloth, paper, rubber, and many plastics.